nielsenamrose/trap-camera/README.md

 # Learning project 2: Trap camera

+This camera is made from a web camera connected to a single board computer.
+The single board computer runs code that will upload video clips when it detects movement or a certain feature in the frame.

 ## The development environment

 To install OpenCV using conda: `conda install -c conda-forge opencv`